OctopusDeploy/docs/docs/deployment-patterns/multi-tenant-deployments/multi-tenant-deployments-faq.md

 ## Why can't I see the tenant area in the main menu, or anything about tenants for that matter? {#Multi-tenantdeploymentsFAQ-WhycantIseethetenantareainthemainmenu,oranythingabouttenantsforthatmatter?}

-Multi-tenant deployments were shipped as part of Octopus 3.4, perhaps you need to upgrade your Octopus Server?
-Also, before creating your first tenant, you can find tenants in {{Addons,Tenants}}.
+Multi-tenant deployments were shipped as part of `Octopus 3.4`, perhaps you need to upgrade your Octopus Server?
+Also, before creating your first tenant, you can find tenants in the **Tenants** menu option.
 For more information refer to [creating your first tenant](/docs/deployment-patterns/multi-tenant-deployments/multi-tenant-deployment-guide/creating-your-first-tenant.md).

 ## Is there anything special about multi-tenant projects or environments? {#Multi-tenantdeploymentsFAQ-Isthereanythingspecialaboutmulti-tenantprojectsorenvironments?}